Me exploring the wetlands. photo by Linda Stock Morehouse

 Future Enrollment Interest

 I am always looking to continue my education in nature-related subjects.
-It helps to create, visualize and learn ways to reach the community.
+This helps to create, visualize and learn ways to reach the community.

-In January of 2021, Alice was hired for a part-time position with FWC as an Educational Specialist and in May of 2022, she took the opportunity to work full-time with the Citrus County Parks and Recreation as a Program Coordinator Specialist.
+In January 2021, Alice was hired for a part-time position with FWC as an Educational Specialist.
+In May of 2022, she took the opportunity to work full-time with Citrus County Parks and Recreation as a Recreation Program Specialist.